-- Our most spectacular discovery of the ancient world was the uncovering of the ancient worlds of Pompeii and Herculaneum in the mid-eighteenth century.
+Our most spectacular discovery of the ancient world was the uncovering of the ancient worlds of Pompeii and Herculaneum in the mid-eighteenth century.
 They were both buried by the same eruption of Vesuvius in 79 CE.
 The finds that began to be uncovered caused excitement across the whole of Europe and tourists flocked to see the sites.
 What was exciting was the idea that a complete civilization had been captured and we could imagine ourselves back in antiquity.
 Everything had been caught, graffiti, workmen's tools and the living quarters for the slaves.

 Despite the excitement no one at the time could have imaged the impact the discovery would make far into the future.
 Today we are still discussing and making discoveries at both sites and those sites form virtually the only examples we have of ancient painting.
-At the time of the eruption of Vesuvius, Pompeii was a town of modest size, with a population of around 11,000, and a thriving community with sophisticated architecture and infrastructure. - One of the largest and most impressive private residences in Pompeii is The House of the Faun covers 3,000 square metres, an entire city block.
-The house has two enclosed gardens, a private bath system, kitchens, slave quarters, bedrooms, dining rooms for summer and winter, a reception room and an office.

-- I will spend some time looking at the wall and floor art in the House of the Faun as it gives a good idea of the way a wealthy Roman lived.
+At the time of the eruption of Vesuvius, Pompeii was a town of modest size, with a population of around 11,000, and a thriving community with sophisticated architecture and infrastructure.

+- The House of the Faun covers 3,000 square metres, an entire city block, and is one of the largest and most impressive private residences in Pompeii.
+The house has two enclosed gardens, a private bath system, kitchens, slave quarters, bedrooms, dining rooms for summer and winter, a reception room and an office. - I will look at the wall and floor art in the House of the Faun.
 What we are looking at is the outer atrium which is a room with an open skylight.
 A faun is an untamed woodland spirit and this bronze faun was originally at the edge of the impluvium which is often found in the centre of the atrium and is designed to catch the rainwater. - The house was built in the 2nd century BC and rebuilt after the great earthquake of 62 CE.
 An inscription was found with the cognomen Saturninus suggesting the villa was owned by the important gens (clan) Satria.
 Also a ring was found with the family name Cassius was found indicating someone from the Cassii family married into the Satria family. - In the entrance is a floor mosaic with the greeting 'HAVE' (a variant of 'Ave') which is a greeting both for meeting and parting.